 Lawrence is ranked in the 2023 edition of the Legal 500 as a ‘leading junior’ (Tier 4).
 ‘He has a great indepth knowledge of immigration and asylum law.
 He tackles problematic immigration matters in a clear and decisive way, he looks to find answers, is very friendly, approachable and reassuring to clients.‘

 Lawrence has a keen interest in deepening his knowledge of immigration law.
-He writes on a range of immigration law issues, and is a contributing author for LexisPSL Immigration where he provides case summaries, analysis, and commentaries.
+He writes on a range of immigration law issues, and is a contributing author for LexisPSL Immigration where he provides case summaries, analyses, and commentaries.
 He has written on topics including ETS/TOEIC, tax discrepancy cases, human rights, and Common Travel Areas.
 He is also on the LexisPSL Q&A panel of authors.
 In addition, Lawrence delivers trainings in immigration law to various organisations, including AstenJ and Law Friends Society; his training has been described as “clear and accurate, simplifying a complex area for the audience” by a former Upper Tribunal Judge in attendance.

-Lawrence also previously interned for seven months at the International Criminal Court in The Hague.
+Before joining the Bar, Lawrence interned for seven months at the International Criminal Court in The Hague.
 He was part of the defence team for cases involving Kenya and Sudan.
 He also assisted in the Kosovar case of The Special Prosecutor v.
 Fatmir Limaj, where his work contributed to the defendant’s acquittal for war crimes.

 Having been born and raised in Japan to British-Iranian parents, Lawrence is fluent in Japanese and Persian.
 Beyond his legal interests, Lawrence enjoys photography.
 His work has been displayed at exhibitions, featured in National Geographic, and published in coffee table books.